Rotary union: Converting

-Downstream processing of paper, plastic film, foil and related substrate materials into finished, printed packaging such as bags, pouches, labels, tags, folding cartons and corrugated shipping cases is called converting.
-Rotary unions are used in all types of converting for water, steam, thermal oil, air or hydraulics.
+Downstream processing of paper, plastic film, foil, and related substrate materials into finished, printed packaging such as bags, pouches, labels, tags, folding cartons, and corrugated shipping cases is called converting.
+Rotary unions are used in all types of converting for water, steam, thermal oil, air, or hydraulics.

 Machine tools

-Rotary unions may be used to transmit coolant, cutting oil, MQL, pressurized air in a bearingless or bearing supported configuration.
-Besides coolant delivery, rotary unions are used for chucking, tool sensing, rotary index table and other machine tool applications.
+Rotary unions may be used to transmit coolant, cutting oil, MQL, and pressurized air in a bearingless or bearing-supported configuration.
+Besides coolant delivery, rotary unions are used for chucking, tool sensing, rotary index tables, and other machine tool applications.

 Mining

-Electro-hydraulic equipment used in mining operations employ rotary unions including shuttle cars and coal cars, drill heads, backhoes, clam shell cranes and drag lines.
-In addition, boom hoists, retrieving drums and bucket drum clutches each require rotary unions.
+Electro-hydraulic equipment used in mining operations can employ rotary unions including shuttle cars and coal cars, drill heads, backhoes, clamshell cranes, and draglines.
+In addition, boom hoists, retrieving drums, and bucket drum clutches each require rotary unions.

 Oil and gas

 Drilling rigs (oil or gas) use air clutches and brakes that require rotary unions.
 Water unions are used to flush mud from the drill tip, and must withstand shock and vibration in this severe application.
-Oil and petrochemical refineries use batch mixers, flaking mills, blenders and drying rolls that each require rotary unions.
+Oil and petrochemical refineries use batch mixers, flaking mills, blenders, and drying rolls that each require rotary unions.
 The development of subsea oil and gas fields requires specialized equipment.
 Subsea swivels, manufactured by Dynamic Sealing Technologies, Inc., are designed for deepwater oil production systems that provide equipment operations added flexibility when lowering flowlines in harsh waters down to depths reaching 3,500 meters.

 Paper

-Paper applications span the supply chain from the raw pulp and paper mills, to the downstream paper converters.
+Paper applications span the supply chain from the raw pulp and paper mills to the downstream paper converters.
 Mills use steam joint and siphon systems and water unions for heating and cooling.
 Converters use rotary unions for heating and cooling rolls, as well as winders with air clutches and brakes.

 Plastics

-The manufacturing of plastic materials encompasses a wide variety of applications including cast film, blown film, foam, flexible and rigid sheet extrusion, single and multi-layer co-extrusion, blow molding, thermoforming, pelletizing, wire and cable, injection molding and winding.
-Rotary unions are used for heating or cooling the many processing rolls throughout the wide variety of applications.
+The manufacturing of plastic materials encompasses a wide variety of applications including cast film, blown film, foam, flexible and rigid sheet extrusion, single and multi-layer co-extrusion, blow molding, thermoforming, pelletizing, wire and cable, injection molding, and winding.
+Rotary unions are used for heating or cooling the many processing rolls throughout a wide variety of applications.
 In addition, rotary unions for air and hydraulic service are used in winding and injection molding applications.
 Many of today's modern winding applications will also utilize electrical slip rings.